Spherical representations of unitary groups at ramified places and the arithmetic inner product formula: Doubling Zeta Integrals and the Local Theta Correspondence

 \end{notation} \begin{theorem} \begin{enumerate}[(1)] \item If \(\sigma\in(i\dR/\frac{i2\pi}{\log q}\dZ)^r\), then \(\theta(\pi_{W_r,+}^\sigma,V_{r-1}^+)\cong \pi_{W_r,+}^\sigma=\rI_r^\sigma\) \item If \(\sigma_1\in\{\pm\frac{1}{2}\}\) and \(\overset{\rightarrow}{\sigma}\in(i\dR/\frac{i2\pi}{\log q}\dZ)^{r-1}\), then \(\theta(\pi_{W_r,-}^{\sigma},V_{r-1}^-)\cong \pi_{V_{r-1}^-}^{\overset{\rightarrow}{\sigma}}=\rI_{V_r^-}^{\overset{\rightarrow}{\sigma}}\) \end{enumerate} \end{theorem} \begin{proof} (1) is \cite{li2022chow}*{Proposition 3.9} and Theorem \ref{thm:irreducibility_unitary_principal_series}.

 (2) is similar to \cite{liu2022theta}*{Theorem 6.2}.
 The only difference is that, now \(\pi_{W_r,-}^\sigma\) is tempered and we can replace the use of \cite{liu2022theta}*{Assumption 3.3} by \cite{li2022chow}*{Proposition 3.9} and \cite{gan2016gross}*{Theorem 4.1(v)}.
-The last step is to apply Theorem \ref{thm:irreducibility_unitary_principal_series_non_split}. \end{proof} \begin{remark} As a consequence of Theorem \ref{thm:spherical_L_is_spherical_K} and \ref{thm:spherical_L_is_spherical_K_non_split}, we know that if an irreducible admissible representation of \(\rU(V)\) is regularly spherical with respect to a unimodular lattice and it is tempered, then it is a unitary principal series representation and the theta liftings are given as above by the Howe duality \cite{gan2015proof}.
+The last step is to apply Theorem \ref{thm:irreducibility_unitary_principal_series_non_split}. \end{proof} \begin{remark} There are three points to be noted here: \begin{enumerate}[(i)] \item Though we have proved Theorem \ref{thm:spherical_L_is_spherical_K}, we still need the assumption that representations are tempered here because we need the fact that the big theta lifting is irreducible. \item As a consequence of Theorem \ref{thm:spherical_L_is_spherical_K} and \ref{thm:spherical_L_is_spherical_K_non_split}, we know that if an irreducible admissible representation of \(\rU(V)\) is regularly spherical with respect to a unimodular lattice and it is tempered, then it is a unitary principal series representation and the theta liftings are given as above by the Howe duality \cite{gan2015proof}. \item Our proof of this theorem relies on computation of the doubling zeta integrals, but the matrix coefficient \(\xi^\sigma\) is chosen with respect to the eigenvector of an almost spherical spherical representation \(\pi^\sigma_{W_r,-}\) with respect to \(K_r\) there instead of the more natural \(L_r\). \end{enumerate} \end{remark}

-Though we have proved Theorem \ref{thm:spherical_L_is_spherical_K}, we still need the assumption that representations are tempered here because we need the fact that the big theta lifting is irreducible. \end{remark}